glbala87/ELLA_tool/docs/datamodel.md

 #### Allele

 An allele represents a change with regards to a reference genome.
 It's among the most important objects in the mode, and if combined with an annotation it can exists in isolation.
-The allele tables contains, among others, the following data:
+The allele has:

 - Reference genome version
 - Chromosome